 If you want to maintain their fitness, then you should ride 3 times a week at least.
 A horse can remain physically fit by riding for at least 30 minutes every time it is ridden.
-Trotting helps to build horse muscle.
+Trotting helps to build horse muscle (especially if you use muscle building supplements alongside) (especially if you use muscle building supplements alongside).
 For the cardiovascular sufficiency of the horse, cantering can be beneficial.
 If you want your horse to be fit, make it run 6 times a week with 1 day off after a hectic routine.
 Other factors like the following should also be kept in mind:

 - Age of your horse

 - Its training regimen